Trip Highlights of Mera Peak Climbing

 How to reach Mera Peak climbing?

-There are different routes to trek to Mera peak climbing, but most trekkers choose to hike from Lukla.
-For walking Mera peak climbing, you will have to arrive at Kathmandu.
+There are different routes to Mera Peak climbing, but most trekkers choose to hike from Lukla.
+To walk Mera Peak climbing, you will have to arrive in Kathmandu.
 After arriving in Kathmandu, you will get a day off to roam and visit Kathmandu Valley.
-After that, the next day, you will take a flight from Kathmandu airport to Lukla airport.
+The next day, you will take a flight from Kathmandu airport to Lukla airport.

 You will reach Lukla airport within 40 minutes.
 Your trekking starts from Lukla airport.
 After arriving at Lukla, you will be trekking to Chautanga.
 Enjoying an astonishing walk through the Rhododendron forest, you will reach Chautanga.
 Your next trek is from Chautanga to Chatara la, at 4500 meters.

-You will enjoy the remarkable views of Nummer Himal, Kongdi RI, and Karyolang Peak on the way to Chatara la.
+On the way to Chatara la, you will enjoy remarkable views of Nummer Himal, Kongdi RI, and Karyolang Peak.
 You will stay overnight at Chatara la.
-You will continue your trek toward Mera Peak through Kothe the following day.
-Kothe is at an elevation of 3800 meters.
+The following day, you will continue your trek toward Mera Peak through Kothe, which is at an elevation of 3800 meters.

-The trail to Kothe goes through the dense forest with rhododendrons and oak trees.
-You will also see some animals in that forest, like sloth bears and jungle cats.
+The trail to Kothe passes through a dense forest of rhododendrons and oak trees.
+You may also see animals like sloth bears and jungle cats.
 From Kothe, your next trekking destination is Thagnak.
 The route to Thagnak is a regular ascent following the bank of the river.

 Walking with the best view of the Himalayas

 From Tangnang, you will get a first glance at Mera Peak Climbing.
-You will stay overnight at the lodge of Thagnak.
-You will have a short and significant trek to Khare the next day.
+You will stay overnight at the Thagnak lodge.
+The next day, you will have a short and significant trek to Khare.
 You will walk along the Dig Glacier, which provides a striking view of Hinku Nup Glacier.
 It takes 3 – 4 hours to reach Khare.
 The next day is the free day or acclimation day on Khare.

 On this day, you will be roaming around the village of Khare and rest.
 The next day, you will trek toward Mera Peak climbing base camp.
 Mera base camp is at an altitude of 5800 meters.
 You will reach the Mera base camp from Khare within 3 hours.
 The trail provides a dazzling view of cliffs like Everest, Makalu, Baruntse, and Kusum Kanguru.